Shiny White Suburban

 “Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

 “Ain’t nothing stopping you from teaching your baby girl how to throw a punch,” the woman added, dabbing the corner of her mouth with a napkin.
-“When I was a kid, my daddy gave me a switchblade, which was funny ‘cause I wasn’t allowed to wear slacks, so I kept it in my bra.”
+“When I was a kid, my daddy gave me a switchblade, but I wasn’t allowed to wear slacks so I kept in my bra.”

 Her daughter said no. She would not.

-“I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a girlfriend while unrolling her yoga mat, since the alternative was accompanied by tuition.
-Though the strain of this experience had triggered migraines and the type of insomnia no visit to Sephora could hide from her face, the woman’s friend agreed with her.
-She was fortunate.
+“I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a friend while unrolling her yoga mat, since the alternative was accompanied by tuition.
+Though the strain of this experience had triggered migraines no visit to Sephora could hide from her collapsed face, the woman’s friend agreed with her.
+She was so fortunate.

-“I’m teaching my daughter how to fight,” she told the same friend, over lattes.
+“I’m trying to teach my daughter how to fight,” she told her friend, sipping a latte after yin yoga.

-The white woman moved quickly and quietly.
-She got her baby out of there.
+The white woman moved quickly and quietly, and got her baby out of there.

-Man, those lyrics are sweet, the white lady thinks, and cranks the volume.
+Man, those lyrics are sweet, she thinks, and cranks the volume.

 Still fuck with the beats,